catraf/mixed_messages/README.md

 node mixed_messages.js
 ```

+## Current Version

+When you run the program it will generate a catchphrase made of three random parts.

-## Development Ideas
+## Roadmap

-*A place to keep ideation and thoughts*

-This is a catch phrase generator.

-Let's make it a little bit more interesting...

-* First, it randomly generates a catchphrase structure

-* Then, it randomly generates a catchphrase based on that structure.
+* Generate a random catchphrase structure, then randomly generate a catchphrase based on that structure